 Neglecting other nutrients and eating a large amount of protein can also put stress on your organs while they work to balance your body’s pH level (since animal foods can be acidic in nature), plus proteins make your body remove more nitrogen waste products from your blood.

-Of course, eating a well-rounded diet that is varied in terms of foods is important for optimal health.
-To sum it up, protein plays a big part in a healthy diet but quality is key, plus you don’t want to simply load up on protein foods all day long without eating enough vegetables, fruit and healthy fats.
+Of course, eating a well-rounded diet that’s varied in terms of foods is important for optimal health.
+To sum it up, protein plays a big part in a healthy diet, but quality is key — plus you don’t want to simply load up on protein foods all day long without eating enough vegetables, fruit and healthy fats.

 Read Next: 15 Omega-3 Foods Your Body Needs Now